Pro-German resistance movement in Finland: Safehouse network in Finland

-Operation after the spring 1945
+Operation after spring 1945

 During his trip to Germany in January-February, Fabritius had become convinced that the situation in Germany was hopeless and that no further help to the resistance in Finland could be expected.
 At the beginning of April, meetings were held in Lohja, Helsinki and Tampere.
 The organisation sought to become independent of the Germans.
 On the other hand, there were still fears of a Soviet occupation, and the focus of action was on plans to get as many patriotic-minded people as possible into the movement and smuggled into Sweden.
 Contact with the Germans was maintained still in April 1945.

 After the defeat of Germany, the resistance movement continued to operate.
 Finland was not occupied, so the plan for armed struggle was not implemented.
 Activities focused on safehouses.

 In 1948, representatives of the resistance movement, Major General Harald Roos and Professor Lauri "Tahko" Pihkala traveled to Norway to inquire about support for the movement in the event that the Soviet Union occupied Finland.
 They were in contact with the Commander of the Norwegian Army, General Olaf Helset, and the US Military Ombudsman in Oslo.
 The military ombudsman reported to the U.S. that the resistance movement had 100,000 infantry weapons and some grenade launchers.
 The movement would be ready for action with three weeks' notice.
 Neither party promised support to the Finns.